 Amended: January 19, 2006

 Sometimes there are opportunities to get discounts on personal equipment and financial assistance on training.
 Because of its limited resources, KISAR Board of Directors has decided that financial benefits will go only to those who have demonstrated a long-term commitment to their development and have made a significant contribution to the organization.
-To qualify for financial benefits, including but not limited to personal equipment discounts or financial assistance for training, a person must be a member in good standing, current on annual dues, have obtained a SARTECH III certification and have attended at least fifty percent of the monthly meetings that have been held in the past six months.
-The Board in its discretion may approve exceptions to this policy.
+To qualify for financial benefits, including but not limited to personal equipment discounts or financial assistance for training, a person must be a member in good standing, current on annual dues, and have demonstrated active engagement with the organization through regular attendance of membership meetings.

 Current Board of Directors: